nathangeffen/faststi/docs/_build/html/_sources/events.rst.txt

 To define your own distance function, write a function to replace this in fsti-userdefs.c and redefine FSTI_AGENT_DISTANCE to call it.

+If you wish to record all the matches in a file, set the record_matches parameter to 1 and the partnerships_file parameter to the name of the file to output to.
+But note that the number of partnerships in a large simulation can be huge.

+Parameters: record_matches, partnerships_file

 Datasets: None

 *****************